AniketYadav17/100DaysOfCode/README.md

 ### DSA:
 - Solved 2 array problems on leetcode.
-- Studied Hash Tables concepts and tried to implement hash tables from scartch.
+- Studied Hash Tables concepts and tried to implement hash tables from scratch.